evolving-plants/experiments/README.md

   - [ ] SELECTION: Make the final seed size (seediam) a selection variable
   - [ ] SELECTION: Why are red circles being drawn at different heights?

+  - [✓] LEAVES: some leaves are turning into buds
   - [ ] LEAVES: Initial leaf sizes are not being set properly - all leaves on one plant should be similar
-  - [ ] LEAVES: some leaves are turing into buds
-  - [ ] LEAVES: Make all the leaves on a plant rather similar to each other
   - [ ] LEAVES: In the initial population, make the leaves on each plant quite different from those on other plants
   - [✓] LEAF: Improved the leaf shape a little
   - [ ] LEAF: Make a new, improved leaf